Bridgeton, Missouri: 2000 census

 For every 100 females, there were 93.6 males.
 For every 100 females age 18 and over, there were 89.7 males.

 At the 2000 census, the median income for a household in the city was $49,216.
 Males had a median income of $41,250 versus $28,175 for females.
 The per-capita income for the city was $23,955.
 4.9% of the population and 3.2% of families lived below the poverty line.
 Out of the total population, 4.7% were under 18 and 6.4% of those 65 and older were living below the poverty line.

 Economy

 Trans States subsidiary GoJet Airlines is headquartered in Bridgeton.

-The only Level II Trauma Center in North St. Louis County, SSM DePaul Health Center, is located in Bridgeton.
+SSM DePaul Health Center, is located in Bridgeton.
 It is a 476-bed, full-service, Catholic hospital and a member of SSM Health Care-St. Louis, sponsored by the Franciscan Sisters of Mary.
 Opened in 1828, SSM DePaul was the first hospital west of the Mississippi River and remains one of the oldest continuously existing businesses in St. Louis.

 Education

+Much of the city is served by the Pattonville School District.
+Some parts are in the Hazelwood School District.
+Small pieces are in Ritenour School District and Ferguson-Florissant R-II School District.

 St. Louis County Library operates the Bridgeton Trails Branch in Bridgeton.
-The city is served by the Pattonville School District.